What does a histology technician do?

 Scope of practice

-Histology technicians work with pathologists and lab managers.
+Histology technicians work with pathologists, pathologist assistants, residents, fellows, lab assistants, and lab managers.
 Technicians operate precision equipment and work with a variety of dyes and chemicals to make tissue abnormalities visible with a microscope.
 Pathologists use those slides for research or to make a diagnosis.